Expanding Home Connectivity In Your Community

 NTEN courses run for one week and are offered twice a year.

 This course was great.
-I wasn't able to catch the live session but watched the recording.
-It turns out I'd already started doing most of the things in the homework.
-However, there is always more to do with developing and partnerships and funding.
 Thanks for breaking it down by experience level — sometimes it is hard to know where to start when there is so much to be done!

 – Former course participant

 Learn strategies for distance training and accessing low-cost connectivity

 Identify the needs in your community and develop an appropriate response

 Working together with community partner and volunteers, work the plan and make sure you’re tracking your impact

 The global pandemic has made it crystal clear that everyone needs to have home internet access.
 But how do you do this when the population you’re working with are low-income and can’t afford a device or the monthly cost of the internet?
 And how do you provide digital skills training to new users when you can’t sit next to them?
 These are monumental challenges, but knowing that without a vaccine, the virus won’t be stopped and our older adults and immunocompromised neighbors are most at risk.

 This course will discuss the ways you and your organization can make a difference in the lives of homebound individuals by helping them get fully connected to the internet.